Overview of Election Day Voting

 Voter Assistance and Curbside Voting

-Any voter who qualifies for assistance may ask for help at their polling place.
+Any voter who qualifies for assistance may ask for help at their polling place under Assistance to voters.
 N.C.G.S. § 163-166.8.
 To find more information, visit Help for Voters with Disabilities.
 Curbside voting is available for eligible individuals.
 For more information, see Curbside Voting.

 After You Vote